missuo/bob-plugin-deeplx/README.md

 The functionality of this plugin is the same as the old [clubxdev/bob-plugin-deeplx](https://github.com/clubxdev/bob-plugin-deeplx).
 The original author has stopped maintaining it, but DeepL supports new languages, so I had to rewrite a plugin to support all languages.
 This plugin and [OwO-Network/DeepLX](https://github.com/OwO-Network/DeepLX) are now maintained by me.

+**`Alternatives` has been supported since [v1.0.2](https://raw.githubusercontent.com/missuo/bob-plugin-deeplx/main/dist/bob-plugin-deeplx-1.0.2.bobplugin), but you must use DeepLX greater or equal to [v0.7.7](https://github.com/OwO-Network/DeepLX).**

 ## Guide
 ### Install Bob
 [![Download on the Mac App Store](https://cdn.ripperhe.com/oss/master/2022/0626/Download_on_the_Mac_App_Store_Badge_US-UK_RGB_blk_092917.svg)](https://apps.apple.com/cn/app/id1630034110#?platform=mac)